AcademySoftwareFoundation/opencue.io/content/docs/User guides/submitting-jobs.md

     specify the frame number in the command to run at render time by specifying the `#IFRAME#` variable.
-For example, to render a range of frames using the 3D creation suite Blender, you can specify a command to run simiar to the following:
+For example, to render a range of frames using the 3D creation suite Blender, you can specify a command to run similar to the following:

     ```bash
     /usr/local/blender/blender -b -noaudio /tmp/rqd/shots/<your-blender-file>.blend -o /tmp/rqd/shots/test-shot.##### -F JPEG -f #IFRAME#